wajidbaba/global.hackathon/TEAMS.md

 opportunity to really explore front-end work and develop something really slick that just begs to be used, clicked, played with.

+(As a side note: ) "Fluffle" is what we called a pudgy little aging yorkie named Sunny we adopted from my mother in law years ago.
+It's my fondest wish that he's curled up in a soft blanket, snoring softly, weiner to the wind in the coziest of all contentment.
+I miss him, lots.

 Skills
 =======